what is play therapy?

-A child therapist can help if your child is displaying some or many of these signs.
+A child therapist can help if your child is facing some of these difficult situations.
 If you believe your child needs help, we have the experience and tools to offer effective support for families with children of all ages.
-Cypress Counseling Center currently works with teens ages 16 and up.
+Set Free Play Therapy currently works with children and teens up to age 15.
 Set up a complimentary 20-minute consultation with one of our therapists today at (720) 460-9164.
 For immediate emergencies, dial 911 at any time if you feel that your child is in immediate danger